sunh423/knights_pathfinder/README.md

 # Hotkeys
-Left click - Sets start, end and barrier nodes at targeted location. \n Right click - Clears the node at targeted location. \n C - Clears and resets the board. \n
+Left click - Sets start, end and barrier nodes at targeted location.

+Right click - Clears the node at targeted location.

+C - Clears and resets the board.

 T - Toggles wall around the edge of the map.